circonus/irondb-docs/installation.md

 Setup also expects to configure a zpool on the secondary EBS volume that is specified by the AMI.
 You do not need to specify `IRONDB_ZPOOL` in the user-data.

-If you do not wish to use the pre-built AMI, you will need to create an OmniOS instance yourself and follow the full setup instructions in the [previous section](#installation-steps).
+If you do not wish to use the pre-built AMI, you will need to create an instance yourself using one of the supported operating systems and follow the full setup instructions in the [previous section](#installation-steps).

 ### EC2 Security Groups